TacoWolf/garden/pages/how to upload a logseq graph that's synchronized to github pages and also publish it to the internet.md

 	- set up a custom domain under your settings page, which is still something like `https://github.com/yourusername/yourrepo/settings/pages`. then input the custom domain and start pushing to your repo. the github robots will [[automagically]] do the work for you. you can see examples of pages being pushed [here](https://github.com/TacoWolf/garden/actions/workflows/publish.yml).
 - # look at all of its majesty
 	- check out the live url. [ta-daaaa!](https://garden.birdcat.cafe) it should be working now.
-- tags:: #sapling #infrastructure #github #logseq #sync
 - i'm not changing the title. long urls 5evr.
 	- did you know [[mastodon]] urls shorten down to like 32 characters? so this won't matter for my target audience lol